joeyshi12/obsidian-vault/bsc4/cpsc317/lectures/Lecture 1.md

 **Goal**: Effective technique for multiplexed utilization of existing interconnected networks
 - Multiplexed = Shared
-- Security was apart of the goals initially
+- Security was not apart of the goals initially

 **Packet-switching**
 - Divide data into packets to send